The Abortion Pill is also known by other names – RU-486, Mifeprex/Mifepristone, Mifeprex/Cytotec.

 *It is important to note that these symptoms could also indicate an ectopic pregnancy, so you may want to consult your physician if they continue.

-Complications – Possible complications include heavy bleeding requiring surgery to stop the bleeding, and serious infection.
+Complications – Possible complications of using the abortion pill include heavy bleeding requiring surgery to stop the bleeding, and serious infection.
 Before taking any medication, you should discuss the risks with your doctor and know what do to if complications arise.